BioDepot/Hotstarting-For-STAR-Alignment/README.md

 ## Deployment and Testing

 This method has been tested using a standard DS13 v2 instance with 8 virtual CPUs and 56 Gb memory on Azure and a m4.4xlarge instance with 16 virtual CPUs and 64 Gb memory on AWS.
 Checkpoint files can be generated on one instance and restored on another instance.
+The size of generated checkpoint files in this experiment is 27 Gb.

 ## Publication
 A pre-print of our manuscript for this project has been submitted to BioRxiv. <br/>